msaxena25/Web-development-notes/Architect/programming-paradigm.md

 Functional Programming (FP) is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids changing state and mutable data.
 It's a declarative style of programming, focusing on *what* needs to be computed rather than *how* to do it step-by-step.

+**The core unit of functional programming is the function** — but more specifically, the pure function is what gives functional programming its unique power and identity.
+Pure function is the ideal form of that unit in functional programming

 **Core Principles of Functional Programming:**

 1.  **Pure Functions:**